briansimiyuj/doctor-appointment-app/README.md

   Document full view page will be used to display the document in full view

     1. Create a DocumentFullView page and mount it on the Script component and provide a route to it
+    2. Retrieve `document` from the document from storage hook
+    3. If `document` is an image, create an ImageViewer component and pass the `document` as a prop and display it

   ### Document From Storage Hook